aztek/scala-workflow/Readme.md

 would be really cool to be able to write `workflow[List $ Option]`, but that feature is not supported yet).

-Some exmaples of effectful computations
+Some examples of effectful computations
 ---------------------------------------
 ### Evaluator for a language of expressions
 McBride and Patterson's paper describes a simple evaluator for a language of